Gaston Miron: National Poet

-On his return to Montreal, he animated dozens of artistic and political circles in cafés around Square St-Louis where he lived.
+On his return to Montreal, he became involved in dozens of artistic and political circles based in the cafés around St-Louis Square, where he lived.
 His flamboyant style and passionate speeches made him a popular figure in the then revitalizing Plateau Mont-Royal.
 The poems he wrote in the early 1960s focused on the inferior status of the French language in Canada and on the turbulent Quebecois political situation.
 He published some of them in the new literary journals of the Quiet Revolution like Liberté and the short-lived but important Parti Pris.
 Many of these poems would be widely circulated in manuscript form thanks to Miron's popularity among a certain literary elite.
 His poetry was virtually unknown to the general public until 1966, when Jacques Brault delivered an important lecture, "Miron le Magnifique," at the University of Montréal which began: "Qui parmi nous ne connaît pas Gaston Miron?"
 (Who among us does not know Gaston Miron?).
-In the late 1960s, Miron starred in several poetry readings, the most celebrated being that of March 27, 1970, the legendary "Nuit de la Poésie," which attracted an audience of 4000 people to the Latin Quarter's Gesù Theater.
+In the late 1960s, Miron starred in several poetry readings, the most celebrated being that of 27 March 1970, the legendary "Nuit de la Poésie," which attracted an audience of 4000 people to the Latin Quarter's Gesù Theatre.
 In 1969, after a brief affair with her mother, he became the father of his only child, Emmanuelle, whom he raised.

 Near the end of the 1960s, many friends and colleagues pressured Miron to allow his dispersed works to be published as a book.
 Despite his concern that his poems were not yet ready, Miron agreed and published L'homme rapaillé in 1970.
 The book, which alternates between touching love lyrics and painful texts expressing the alienation of French-speaking Québécois, was an instant success.
 Characterized by the high quality of their poetic expression, poems like La Bâteche, Monologues de l'aliénation délirante, and L'Amour et le militant owe no small debt to Quebec's oral tradition.

 Shortly after the publication of his book, Miron was arrested and jailed without trial during the events of the October Crisis.
-This arrest solidified his commitment to politics and support for Quebec's political freedom.
+This arrest solidified his commitment to politics and support for Quebec's political independence.
 In 1975, he published the collection Courtepointes, which would later be integrated into L'homme rapaillé.
-The crushing defeat of the first Quebecois independence referendum in May 1980 was a bitter disappointment for Miron, as it was for other convinced separatists.
+The crushing defeat of the first Quebecois referendum on independence in May 1980 was a bitter disappointment for Miron, as it was for other committed separatists.
 During the 1980s, Miron travelled widely, especially in France, where he enjoyed old friendships and felt at ease in his language while appreciating the praise his poetry was now receiving.
-The defeat of the second referendum on Quebecois independence on October 30, 1995, albeit by a narrow margin, was equally disheartening for Miron.
+The defeat of the second referendum on Quebecois independence on 30 October 1995, albeit by a narrow margin, was equally disheartening for Miron.

 In December 1996 Miron died in Montreal and became the first Quebecois author to receive a state funeral.